dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 If you're interested in entering into dialogue with us, to help spread the word, learn more, or maybe even build your own dialogue-based engineering program, don't hesitate to [reach out to us].
-Let's build something real, together.
+Let's talk.
+Let's make it real.

 There's never been a better time to start building.<br/>
 Cypherpunk future is now.